Sharr Mountains National Park

-The Sharr Mountains National Park (Parku Kombëtar Malet e Sharrit; Национални парк Шар-планина) is a national park in southwestern Kosovo.
+The Sharr Mountains National Park (Parku Kombëtar Malet e Sharrit; Национални парк Шар-планина) is a national park in southern Kosovo.
 It covers 53272 ha, centered on the northern Sharr Mountains, a mountain range which also extends into northeastern Albania and northwestern North Macedonia.
 It was declared a national park in 1986, and re-established in 2012 by the new Kosovan Government.
 The park encompasses various terrains, including glacial lakes, alpine and periglacial landscapes.

 Geography

 Climate

 The Sharr Mountains National Park has an alpine climate, with some continental influence.
 The mean monthly temperature ranges between -1.3 °C (in January) and 20 °C (in July), whilst the mean annual precipitation ranges between 600 mm and 1200 mm depending on elevation.

 Biodiversity

 The flora of the park is represented by 1558 species of vascular plants.
 The fauna includes 32 species of mammals, 200 species of birds, 13 species of reptiles, 10 species of amphibia, 7 species of fish and 147 species of butterflies.

 In terms of phytogeography, the Sharr Mountains National Park belongs to the Illyrian province of the Circumboreal Region within the Boreal Kingdom.
 It falls entirely within the Balkan mixed forests terrestrial ecoregion of the Palearctic temperate broadleaf and mixed forests biome.